 As much as we all try to be good neighbors, one of the obligations of the Board of Directors is to ensure that each Homeowner in our Community adheres to the Declaration of Covenants, Conditions and Restrictions (CCR's) and the various other Rules and Regulations contained in this Guide.
-All homeowners are bound to conform to these requirements.
+All Homeowners are bound to conform to these requirements.

-2. Unfortunately, any violation which goes untended and has not been addressed with the Board of Directors may result in fines or other corrective actions.

-3. Individuals who have been fined may appeal the decision in writing to the Board of Directors, however fines will continue to accrue during the appeal process unless the violation has been corrected.

-4. Fines not paid within the time provided will be re-levied as additional Homeowner Assessments and shall be subject to the same collection procedures, fees and policies as regular dues, including but not limited to the imposition of late fees and interest, and the creation of a lien against the property and may result in a Small Claims case being filed or forwarding to the HOA Attorney for other legal action, the costs of which will be the obligation of the Homeowner.
+- 1. In the event that a violation occurs, per 9/19/17 Resolution, a notice of noncompliance will be sent to the Homeowner advising them of the details of the violation. - 2.
+Unfortunately, any violation which goes untended and has not been addressed with the Board of Directors may result in fines or other corrective actions. - 3.
+Individuals who have been fined may appeal the decision in writing to the Board of Directors, however fines will continue to accrue during the appeal process unless the violation has been corrected. - 4.
+Fines not paid within the time provided will be re-levied as additional Homeowner Assessments and shall be subject to the same collection procedures, fees and policies as regular dues, including but not limited to the imposition of late fees and interest, and the creation of a lien against the property and may result in a Small Claims case being filed or forwarding to the HOA Attorney for other legal action, the costs of which will be the obligation of the Homeowner.
 Please refer to the Rule Enforcement section in paragraph C, below for more information.